Friday, August 3, 2012

 As they relaxed on the loungers at Playa Media Luna, a black dog arrived and hopped up onto Chuck's lounger, a big, sloppy, doggy-grin on her face:

-"Buenos Dias amigo!"
+"Buenos Días, amigo!"

-During their island holiday Chuck and Marcy became very attached to her, feeding her canned dog food daily, improvising with an empty coconut shell for her food dish.
+During their island holiday, Chuck and Marcy became very attached to her, feeding her canned dog food daily, improvising with an empty coconut shell for her food dish.

-They checked with Alison Sawyer Current, at Isla Animals the rescue society, to see if the dog had an owner, but were told no. Sombra as she was called by the locals was a beach dog, living off the scraps from various vacationing tourists.
+They checked with Alison Sawyer Current, at Isla Animals, the rescue society, to see if the dog had an owner, but were told no. Sombra, as she was called by the locals, was a beach dog, living off the scraps from various vacationing tourists.
 The defining moment came when Sombra spotted them one morning at a different beach, Playa Norte.
 She streaked towards them, running flat out, grinning the whole time.

 "There you are!
 I've found you again!"

-Sombra happy in her Caribbean casa
+Sombra is happy in her Caribbean casa

-As Marcy says; "Our Sombra has won the lottery.
+As Marcy says, "Our Sombra has won the lottery.
 Chuck and I feel the same, as well."

-I think we've all won the lottery: pampered pets, and the lucky human companions.
+I think we've all won the lottery: pampered pets and the lucky human companions.

 Chica, our stray cat, continues to amuse us with her eccentric personality.

-On the other hand, the two beach dogs Odd and Missy, that deign to live with us when all of their winter friends have left the island, well, that's a story for another day.
+On the other hand, the two beach dogs Odd and Missy, who deign to live with us when all of their winter friends have left the island, well, that's a story for another day.

 Let's see what those people are offering today.